Amazon EC2 G4 Instances

 G4dn instances offer up to 100 Gbps of networking for applications requiring high throughput.
 G4dn instances also support Elastic Fabric adapter (EFA) that enables customers to run applications requiring high levels of inter-node communications at scale.
 These instances offer up to 1.8 GB of NVMe-based SSD storage for applications that require fast access to locally stored data.

 G4dn instances offer NVIDIA GRID and Gaming drivers to customers at no additional cost.
 GRID drivers can be used to provide high quality virtual workstations for a wide range of visually intensive workflows.
 The Gaming driver provides unparalleled graphics and compute support for game development.

 Amazon EC2 G4ad instances

-G4ad instances will be available soon and will be powered by AMD Radeon Pro V520 GPUs, providing the best price performance for graphics intensive applications in the cloud.
-These instances will offer up to 45% better price performance compared to G4dn instances, which were already the lowest cost instances in the cloud, for graphics applications such as remote graphics workstations, game streaming, and rendering that leverage industry-standard APIs such as OpenGL, DirectX, and Vulkan.
-They will provide up to 4 AMD Radeon Pro V520 GPUs, 64 vCPUs, 25 Gbps networking, and 2.4 TB local NVMe-based SSD storage.
+G4ad instances, powered by AMD Radeon Pro V520 GPUs, provide the best price performance for graphics intensive applications in the cloud.
+These instances offer up to 45% better price performance compared to G4dn instances, which were already the lowest cost instances in the cloud, for graphics applications such as remote graphics workstations, game streaming, and rendering that leverage industry-standard APIs such as OpenGL, DirectX, and Vulkan.
+They provide up to 4 AMD Radeon Pro V520 GPUs, 64 vCPUs, 25 Gbps networking, and 2.4 TB local NVMe-based SSD storage.